rmolinari/thesis_1999/1999_thesis.typ

   Once we reach this state, we define a value for $Gamma_j(C; k)$ which we _know_ to be correct, since $G(k)$ has already changed, and won't change again, $G$ being r.e.
 Also, the "once-off" nature of the $G$-change means that the only way cycle $(j,k)$ is going to be able to satisfy requirement $R_e$ in the future, even with a new witness, is by being infinitely often in state~1; it cannot enumerate its witness into $A$, as the $G$-change it needs has already come and gone.
-Although it is posisble that $(j, k)$ will be able to succeed in this manner, it is improbable.
+Although it is possible that $(j, k)$ will be able to succeed in this manner, it is improbable.
 More likely is that cycle $(j, k)$ will be eventually stuck in state
   2, waiting forlornly for an impossible $G$-change, but in the meantime computing a correct value for $Gamma_j(C; k)$.
 We may as well cut our losses and simplify by abandoning this cycle: we content ourselves with the modest gain of a single correct value for